P-p-H-d/c-stl-comparison/README.md

 ## Conclusion

-Results are available [for i5-3210M](https://github.com/P-p-H-d/c-stl-comparison/blob/master/bench/doc/BENCH.md) and [for AMD EPYC 7763](https://github.com/P-p-H-d/c-stl-comparison/blob/result/bench/doc/BENCH.md) (the later is generated by CI).
+Results are available [for i5-3210M](https://github.com/P-p-H-d/c-stl-comparison/blob/master/bench/doc/BENCH.md) and [for AMD EPYC 7763](https://github.com/P-p-H-d/c-stl-comparison/blob/result/bench/doc/BENCH.md) (the latter is generated by CI).

 The results are archived in git so that you can look at the history of the different runs.
 Thanks to that, the best rank and worst rank of the 10 previous runs are extracted: this enables detecting external interference during the run (for example, the sequence bench is dependent on the performance of the kernel to allocate pages, and the top 5 libraries are challenger for the first place).
 This enables to see if the rank is solid (best rank / worst rank are the same rank) or fluctuating.